 3.5 Smokers should ensure that their uniform is fully covered or removed when smoking, and take steps to ensure that their uniform does not smell of smoke on return to the clinical area.

-3.6 DMU-issued ID badges should be visible at all times.
+3.6 DMU-issued ID badges should be available at all times.
 You may be required to wear additional ID badges in certain placement environments.
 These should be worn on a double-sided ID card holder.

-3.7 You will be issued with a blue HLS student lanyard and are advised to use this for the duration of the programme for ease of recognition both on- and off-campus.
+3.7 You will be issued with a blue (triple release) HLS student lanyard and are advised to use this for the duration of the programme for ease of recognition both on- and off-campus.
 You may wear your own lanyard or ID clip at your discretion.
-These must not depict discriminatory words or imagery, represent a safety hazard, or be otherwise incompatible with upholding the professional image of a student nurse or midwife.
+These must not depict discriminatory words or imagery, represent a safety hazard, or be otherwise incompatible with upholding the professional image of a student paramedic.

 3.9 You will be issued with a DMU name badge at the start of your programme.
 This will include your role as a student paramedic.
 It is your choice whether you include your full preferred name or just your first name or your personal pronouns on this badge.
 The name badge does not replace your DMU photo ID.